The information in this fact sheet relates to applications in the AAT's Migration & Refugee Division.

 If your hearing is by video or telephone, you may be contacted prior to your hearing in order for us to test your video or telephone conferencing facilities.

 If the hearing is at an AAT office, you should arrive at that place at least 15 minutes before the start of the hearing.
 You may either be requested to go to the reception counter for further instructions or you may be told your hearing room and requested to go straight there.

 If the hearing is by video or telephone, your hearing invitation may contain specific instructions about how you will appear and from where.
 You must follow all instructions given in your hearing invitation.
 Unless you were invited to appear by video from an AAT office, you should appear from a quiet and private place where you will not be disturbed (e.g. from your own home).
 If your review relates to a protection visa, it must also be a place where you cannot be overheard.

 If you are invited to appear by video conferencing technology, such as Microsoft Teams, you should ensure you have access to a suitable device (e.g. a P.C., smart phone or tablet) with the necessary software and data or internet connection.

 You will be able to see and hear the Member on the video screen or your video conferencing device.
 If you are having difficulty with hearing or seeing the Member, or hearing the interpreter, you should inform the Member or the hearing attendant as soon as possible.

-If the hearing is by telephone, you will be contacted by us on the telephone number provided by you in connection with the review.
+If you are invited to appear by telephone, you will be contacted by us on the telephone number provided by you in connection with the review.
 If a telephone number was not provided by you in connection with the review, we may give you a unique telephone number for you to call for your hearing.
 If at any time you have difficulty hearing the Member, the interpreter or the hearing attendant, you should inform the Member or hearing attendant as soon as possible.

 What do I call the Member?